Summer EBT: Food Benefits for Eligible Children During the Summer Months

 See a detailed list of items you can and cannot buy with your benefits.

-Once the $120 in benefits is added to your EBT card, you have 122 days (about 4 months) to use them.
+Once the benefits are added to your EBT card, you have 122 days (about 4 months) to use them.
 Any benefits that you have not used after that time will be removed from your card.
 You will get reminders in the mail before we remove any benefits from your card.

 Please remember that you cannot give your EBT card to someone else.
 It is illegal to sell, trade, or give your Summer EBT benefits to another person.